Badge photo

 dtype: int64

-With the rise of red light cameras and speed lasers, it’s interesting that patrol cars are still by far the dominant source of citations.
+Despite the rise of technologies like red light cameras and speed lasers, patrol cars remain the dominant source of citations by a significant margin.
+This highlights their continued importance in enforcing traffic laws.

-We’re now almost ready to do some time and location based analysis, but we need to convert the longitude, latitude, and date columns from strings to floats first.
-We can use the below code to convert latitude and longitude:
+To perform time- and location-based analysis, we need to convert the longitude, latitude, and date columns from strings to appropriate numerical types.
+Let’s start with longitude and latitude.
+We can use the following code to convert these columns to floats:

 import numpy as np